|Nutritional Guidelines (per serving)|

 - 1 tablespoon olive oil

-Meatballs are easy to make for kids, and while they won't always go for the sauce, it's rare that a child won't eat a well-made meatball without sauce, you might be in trouble.
-If your child or children you will be serving are picky eaters, leave the sauce for the adults to add.
-You might try leaving the mushroom soup on the side and showing them how to dip their meatballs after they've successfully started eating the meatballs plain.
-Also, familiar condiments, such as ketchup or barbecue sauce can get the pickiest eater in a dipping mood.
+- Meatballs are easy to make for kids, and while they won't always go for the sauce, it's rare that a child won't eat a well-made meatball without sauce.
+If your child or children you will be serving are picky eaters, you might try leaving the mushroom soup on the side.
+Show smaller children how to dip their meatballs after they've successfully started eating the meatballs plain.
+Also, familiar condiments, such as ketchup or barbecue sauce, can get the pickiest eater in a dipping mood.